mlswg/mls-protocol/draft-ietf-mls-protocol.md

 RFC EDITOR PLEASE DELETE THIS SECTION.

-(*) indicates changes to the wire protocol which may require implementations
-    to update.

 draft-01

-- Initial description of the Message Protection mechanism.
+- Initial description of the Message Protection mechanism. (*)

-- Initial specification proposal for the Application Key Schedule using the per-participant chaining of the Application Secret design.
+- Initial specification proposal for the Application Key Schedule using the per-participant chaining of the Application Secret design. (*)

-- Initial specification proposal for an encryption mechanism to protect Application Messages using an AEAD scheme.
+- Initial specification proposal for an encryption mechanism to protect Application Messages using an AEAD scheme. (*)

-- Initial specification proposal for an authentication mechanism of Application Messages using signatures.
+- Initial specification proposal for an authentication mechanism of Application Messages using signatures. (*)

-- Initial specification proposal for a padding mechanism to improving protection of Application Messages against traffic analysis.
+- Initial specification proposal for a padding mechanism to improving protection of Application Messages against traffic analysis. (*)

-- Inversion of the Group Init Add and Application Secret derivations in the Handshake Key Schedule to be ease chaining in case we switch design.
+- Inversion of the Group Init Add and Application Secret derivations in the Handshake Key Schedule to be ease chaining in case we switch design. (*)

 draft-00